staticafi/sbt-fizzer/README.md

 We do not provide **SBT-Fizzer** in binary form.
 That means you must download the source code and then build it.

-The recommended way how to obtain source code is via `Git`.
+The recommended way of obtaining the source code is via `Git`.
 You can either clone or fork **SBT-Fizzer**'s repository.
-Cloning is recommended for a member of **SBT-Fizzer** project with Developer rights.
+Cloning is recommended for members of the **SBT-Fizzer** project with Developer rights.
 Forking is then for everyone else.
-Both procedures are described is subsections below.
+Both procedures are described in the subsections below.

-NOTE: Alternatively, you can also download a ZIP package with the source code from the projects web: https://github.com/staticafi/sbt-fizzer-private
+NOTE: Alternatively, you can also download a ZIP package with the source code from the project's website: https://github.com/staticafi/sbt-fizzer-private

 ### Cloning